RecklessApotheosis/documentation/securitypaper.md

 ## Examples

 There have been numerous technical challenges as the Lightning Network has grown since 2018.
 These have had varying levels of success, but are extremely well documented across multiple sources<sup>[ix](https://github.com/davidshares/Lightning-Network)</sup>.
-A couple good examples that highlight the types of issues the network faces are presented here.
+A few good examples that highlight the types of issues the network faces are presented here.

+On October 4th, 2022 the author's node, RecklessApotheosis, had been operating for about a year and a half on a Raspberry Pi with a USB attached 1 Terabyte SSD, using the turn-key Umbrel Lightning Node software.
+The node was behaving poorly, with frequent software crashes of LND, with transactions failing to route.
+Often a reboot would resolve the issue.
+This went on for about 2 weeks, and the author was remiss in taking a more assertive handle on the situation, and on October 4th, when the Pi had locked up fully and required a hard reboot by pulling power, when the node came back up, the bolt channels.db database had been corrupted.
+Despite significant troubleshooting and forensics on the file and attempts at restoring from backups, the node's current channelstate was irrecoverable.
+The node was rebuilt on x86 hardware with dual m.2 SSDs using RAID1.
+After the hardware rebuild, the private keys for the node were restored on the new hardware, and recovery from SCB was begun.
+As this process force-closed nearly 100 channels, it was a very expensive on-chain event for the node, as well as time consuming, and damaging to the noderunner's community goodwill as a competent noderunner.
+It took roughly 2 months to rebuild most of the channels lost and get the node back into shape as a routing node.
+The culprit of the failures on the Pi was a failing USB-C power supply, a relatively inexpensive and easy fix that could have averted months of rebuilding & costs associated with the node failure.

 On October 9th, 2022 in Bitcoin block 757922<sup>[x](https://mempool.space/tx/7393096d97bfee8660f4100ffd61874d62f9a65de9fb6acf740c4c386990ef73)</sup> a security researcher known on Twitter as Buraq<sup>[xi](https://twitter.com/brqgoo/status/1579216353780957185)</sup> announced that he had successfully crafted a 998-of-999 tapscript multisig transation.
 This transaction triggered a bug in the popular LND Lightning server that caused it to fail to synchronize its on-chain wallet at startup, so all nodes rebooted after that transaction would fail to start.
 The issue was reported<sup>[xii](https://github.com/lightningnetwork/lnd/issues/7002)</sup> to the LND team within minutes, and was fixed and pushed within 5 hours, active nodes had already begun updating from the pending pull request<sup>[xiii](https://github.com/lightningnetwork/lnd/pull/7004)</sup>, and although unattended nodes eventually went dark until their noderunners updated them or shut them down, the event itself was well handled and did not result in significant downtime for LND based nodes.
 As a research project the news it generated<sup>[xiv](https://protos.com/taproot-bug-freezes-bitcoin-inside-lightning-network-for-hours/)</sup> highlighted the need for improved backup channel options for node operators such as through the employment of watchtower services.